solid-contrib/Explaining-the-Vision-Panel/articles.md

 * The father of the Internet, Tim Berners-Lee, has been trying to do the same with his Solid project

 2019-01-21 [MIT Technology Review](http://www.mittrchina.com/news/3453)
+* article couldn' t be reviewed because in chinese language

 2019-01-19 [Security Boulevard: Client Applications: A Hacker’s Easiest Target?](https://securityboulevard.com/2019/01/client-applications-a-hackers-easiest-target/)
 * "The Solid project backed by Sir Tim Berners-Lee is another promising **technology** in this area."